matthew-hennefarth/dotfiles/README.md

 - zsh

 ## mail
 Currently using neomutt for my email.
-Using [mutt-wizard](https://github.com/LukeSmithxyz/mutt-wizard) as my setup.
+Using (my) [mutt-wizard](https://github.com/matthew-hennefarth/mutt-wizard) as my setup.
 Coupling of things to note:
-- for Gmail, change the trash, posponed, and record in the `~/.config/mutt/accounts/\*.muttrc` file.
+- might need to do some cleanup of the config files (in the home directory)
-- might need to do some cleanup of the config files
+- need to get python3 markdown package (will include in the requirements.txt at some point)